Intro: Modding Auto-reset to CP2102 USB to TTL Serial Adapter to Program Arduino Pro Mini Like the FTDI Board

 Them just touch the iron on top, it will solder instantly.
 (I got it on the first attempt)

-Don't move it, it's very fragile, so just glue it with a drop of super glue, (not on top of the pin) just to give some mechanical strength.
+Don't move it, it's very fragile, so just add a drop of super glue on the wire to give some mechanical strength.
+Do not put glue on top of the pin, glue the wire to a empty area on the board.

 If you need some idea on soldering tiny stuff, I have a video repairing a iPad flex cable, with similar dimensions.
 Note that the video is great magnified.